Travis Kelce Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Season Stats

-- Kelce has been the target of 129 of his team's 631 passing attempts this season, or 20.4% of the target share.

-- With 14 targets in the red zone this season, Kelce has been on the receiving end of 15.4% of his team's 91 red zone pass attempts.
+- Kelce has seen the ball thrown his way 14 times in the red zone this season, 15.4% of his team's 91 red zone pass attempts.

-- The Chiefs have thrown the ball in 61.1% of their plays from scrimmage this year while running the ball 38.9% of the time.
-This offensive attack ranks fourth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with the Broncos.